lnhow/Game-Draw-and-Guess/frontend/README.md

 # Game-Draw-and-Guess

-This is the frontend folder for this for this project
+This is the frontend folder for this project

 # Known problems

 `react-scripts` dependencies show vulnerabilities: Ignored, it is only a devDependency For more details, see https://github.com/facebook/create-react-app/issues/11174

 # Getting Started with Create React App